BBBalls/hillside_hermitage_archive/_posts/2023-06-22-essay-Anigha-The_Meaning_of_Yoniso_Manasikara.md

 feeling just so happens to be there as the container of everything else, even meeting with upsetting circumstances does not shake the primacy of that overall pleasantness.
-This means that whenever you suddenly find yourself within a different <font color="blue">**overarching feeling**</font>, it’s not because *you* brought about change through your <font color="red">**actions**</font>.
+This means that whenever you suddenly find yourself within a different <du>**overarching feeling**</du>, it’s not because *you* brought about change through your <u>**actions**</u>.
 The fact that your attempts sometimes succeed and sometimes don’t means that ultimately you are like a subordinate submitting proposals, and the feeling is the boss having the final say.
 In truth, it changes on its own, and you cannot even know “when” exactly that background feeling became different: trying to figure out “when” will be a thought that is already totally enclosed within the “new” general feeling you are now within.
-You can only pinpoint the changes of specific feelings, which corresponds to changes in <font color="red">***attention***</font>, not of that
+You can only pinpoint the changes of specific feelings, which corresponds to changes in <u>***attention***</u>, not of that
-<font color="blue">**greater feeling**</font> which precedes the
-movements of attention.
+<du>**greater feeling**</du> which precedes the movements of attention.

 > ’Now, Ananda, one who says: “Feeling is my self” should be told:
 > “There are three kinds of feeling, friend: pleasant, painful, and